 Hi, my name is Sunday.
-Before I tell you about myself, I would like you to know that I am cat friendly!
+Before I tell you about myself, I would like you to know that I am cat and dog friendly!
 I enjoy the company of other cats.
+I love to run around and play with dogs.
 I would do best in a home with no young children since I'm a demure girl.

 If you’re interested in me or if you have any questions, email firstname.lastname@example.org